Exodus conferences typically present information about the following topics.

 The Roots of Homosexuality

-The media and others have misrepresented the causes of homosexuality as a pre-determined, biological condition.
+Some people have misrepresented the causes of homosexuality as a pre-determined, biological condition.
 Others mistakenly believe people choose to be homosexuals.
-We will examine the true nature of how homosexuality develops and illustrate this from personal experience.
+We will examine how homosexuality may develop and illustrate this from personal experience.

 What Does the Bible Say?